 4. Essential Vitamins

 – Vitamin D3

-Studies have shown that Vitamin D3 plays an important role in cardiac health, including blood pressure (6).
+Studies have shown that Vitamin D3 plays an important role in cardiac health, including blood pressure (see study).
 Some studies suggest that people who are deficient in vitamin D are at risk for heart attacks, congestive heart failure, peripheral arterial disease, and high blood pressure.
 I have personally witnessed that supplementing Vitamin D3 together with K2 can effectively reduce blood pressure in hypertensive patients.
 Natural sources include Cod liver oil, beef liver, whole eggs, and fish.
 Sunlight is the easiest and best source.
 Supplementing Vitamin D3 with between 2000-5000 IU is more than enough.

 – Vitamin K2

-This vitamin plays an important role in vascular elasticity and preventing calcification of plaques within the arteries by assisting in increasing Matrix Gla Protein (MGP) which inhibits calcification within the arteries (7).
+This vitamin plays an important role in vascular elasticity and preventing calcification of plaques within the arteries by assisting in increasing Matrix Gla Protein (MGP) which inhibits calcification within the arteries (see study).
 Vitamin K2 should be taken together with Vitamin D3.
 Natural sources of K2 are whole eggs, butter, milk, natto, cheese, chicken liver, and cheese.
 When supplementing with K2, a dose between 60-100mcg is enough